baymac/gitlab-branch-source-plugin/README.md

 6. Adding a Personal Access Token Credentials:

    This is a manual setup.
-To automatically generate Personal Accees Token see next section
+To automatically generate Personal Accees Token see next [section](https://github.com/baymac/gitlab-branch-source-plugin#creating-personal-access-token-within-jenkins).

     i.
 User is required to add a `GitLab Personal Access Token` type credentials entry to securely persist the token inside Jenkins